-In a series of recent posts we reviewed what free keyword research tools are we provided by the major search engines today.
-Previously we played around with Google keyword tools and took a pick into Bing's keyword toolbox.
+In a series of recent posts, we reviewed what free keyword research tools are we provided by the major search engines today.
+Previously, we examined Google keyword tools and took a quick look at Bing's keyword toolbox.
 What’s next?
 Exactly, the third largest search engine in the US search market.
-Now, we're going to take a look at what keyword research SEO tools Yahoo has to offer.
+Now, we're going to see what keyword research SEO tools Yahoo has to offer.

 Keyword research like many things in SEO is the area where you need to explore every possible opportunity out there.
 That said, it never hurts to try out new keyword tools and see what SEO data you can uncover with them.
 So let's get things rolling.

 Like most search engines Yahoo! also has an auto-complete option called Search Assist.
 It is an in-built Yahoo!
 Hosted Search product, also offered as an add-on.
 Once you start typing your search terms into the search box, the search engine will try to guess your intent and complete the query for you.
 This feature saves users time and effort and helps them spell the keywords correctly.
 On the other hand, it also gives you a great source of keyword inspiration.

 While Yahoo!
 Search Assist functions similarly to Google Suggest, it's a bit more advanced because it can add keyword suggestions both before and after your keyword, while Google and other search engines tend to focus on appending their suggestions at the end of your query.

 Using Search Assist for keyword research is pretty straightforward and especially good at finding long tail keywords.
 Simply start typing in your seed keywords and see what suggestions pop up.
 Put down the suggestion that you think is relevant and add it to your SEO keyword list.
 Rinse, wash, repeat.